 - give the person at least 14 days to respond

-- indicate the range of penalties and action which might be taken under the Act, and
+- indicate the range of penalties and other actions which can be taken under the Act, and

 - describe the alleged conduct for which the action is proposed to be taken.

-A person who receives a show cause notice can make a verbal or written submissions to the Secretary.
+A person who receives a show cause notice can make a verbal or written submission to the Secretary.
 Go to the notice to show cause page for more information.